Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Technical preliminaries

-Besides it is formally valid, this formula poses the delicate issue of the limit, the averaging over the $n$th copies of the disorder assuming implicitly that $n$ is an integer.
-This in particular opens the possibility of a \textit{replica symmetry breaking} which is one of the strong indicators to recognize glassy phases.
-Another way, less mathematically debated and more appropriate for functional renormalization group application is to construct averaging from \textit{cumulants} of the random quantity $W[K,J,\mathbf{L}]$ \cite{Tarjus,Tarjus2}.
-This requires breaking explicitly the replica symmetry, providing a different source for different replicas, assuming $n\in \mathbb{N}^*$.
-Hence, the strategy we will adopt looks like a \textit{multi-local} expansion, depending on the order of the cumulant as $W[K,J,\mathbf{L}]$ we will consider.
+Although formally valid, this formula poses the delicate issue of taking the limit $n\to 0$, since averaging over $n$ copies of the disorder implicitly assumes that $n$ is an integer.
+This, in particular, raises the possibility of \textit{replica symmetry breaking} (RSB), which is one of the strong indicators of glassy phases.
+An alternative approach, which is less mathematically debated and more appropriate for functional renormalization group applications, is to perform the average using the \textit{cumulants} of the random quantity $W[K,J,\mathbf{L}]$ \cite{Tarjus,Tarjus2}.
+This requires explicitly breaking the replica symmetry by providing a different source for each replica, assuming $n\in \mathbb{N}^*$.
+Hence, the strategy we will adopt takes the form of a \textit{multi-local} expansion, depending on the order of the considered cumulants of $W[K,J,\mathbf{L}]$.
 These cumulants are defined as usual:

-where Greek indices $\alpha, \beta,\gamma\cdots$ running from $1$ to $n$ labels different sources, namely different replicas of the system and the $\cdots$ in the last line means we subtract the complete list of disconnected contributions.
-These cumulants are furthermore generated by the functional:
+where the Greek indices $\alpha, \beta,\gamma, \cdots$ running from $1$ to $n$ label different sources, namely, different replicas of the system.
+The $\cdots$ in the last line indicates the subtraction of all disconnected contributions.
+Furthermore, these cumulants are generated by the functional: